5 Assured Ways to Maximize Revenue for your Salon (free Email Templates + Resources)

 They shouldn’t mind going the extra mile to help out a local business.
 This way you don’t need to increase prices or put a tax, and your clients would still help you out as a gesture of goodwill!

 To get generous tips, make sure the quality of your service is top-notch.
-New-York based Heydey Skincare have started donating 10% of their online sale of gift cards and products to support their staff members.
+New-York based Heydey Skincare has started donating 10% of their online sale of gift cards and products to support their staff members.

 Your workforce is what makes money for your salon.
 And they are more likely to stick by when they feel appreciated and supported.

-Your clients will empathize and support your business when they see the initiatives you’re taking to sustain yourself and your employees during difficult times.
+Your clients will empathize with and support your business when they see the initiatives you’re taking to sustain yourself and your employees during difficult times.